kalou/cdscheck/README.md

 NS records for "." are added to the hints for lookups.

 ## Motivation
-Having a programmatically accessible service to play with DNSSEC records will allow for more flexibility in various validation functions.
+Having a programmatically defined service able to lookup DNSSEC information from domains.

-Simply using a validating, caching nameserver often results in valid - but incomplete dnssec information.
-ANY might return incomplete results, making it difficult to work with the zone data.

 A CDS/CDNSKEY service might benefit from the short-lived caching and "immediate" access to domain data.
-It might make sense to extend this service to other TXT-based validations, or anything requiring direct access to any domain data.
+It might make sense to extend this service to other TXT challenge-response validations, or anything requiring direct access to domain data without suffering the basic TTL delays.

-The use of Go for parallel servicing of many http/DNS-requests seems OK, and miekg/dns has a very up-to-date, easy to use API requiring no addition to support CDS/CDNSKEY and manual DNSSEC validation.
+Golang seems right for parallel processing like that, and miekg/dns has a very up-to-date, easy to use API requiring no addition to support CDS/CDNSKEY and manual DNSSEC validation.

 ## Usage
 Only one basic URL as of now: